tipone/seqular-android/.github/ISSUE_TEMPLATE/bug_report.md

 > No / Yes

 > In case it does, please consider filing an [upstream bug report](https://github.com/mastodon/mastodon-android/issues) instead.
-> If this bug is seriously impacting your usage or you think I might want to try to fix it for Megalodon, feel free to still create this issue!
+> If this bug is seriously impacting your usage or you think I might want to try to fix it for Moshidon, feel free to still create this issue!

 **Screenshots and screen recordings**